RedSoftware-US/NexCore/README.md

 ## Overview
 NexCore is a kernel + registry designed to let you define your operating system.

-It does not enforce a filesystem layout, init system, or package manager.
+It does not impose a filesystem layout, init system, or package manager.
 It does not assume your workflow, your UI, or your tools.
 The registry is the single source of truth, and everything else is modular and replaceable.

 There is no "correct" way to build on Nex.
 Only your way.